 Hugh Boyle Ewing was born in Lancaster, Ohio on October 31, 1826.
 He was the fourth child and third son of Thomas Ewing, Sr. and Maria (Boyle) Ewing.
 Ewing’s father, Thomas Ewing, Sr., was a prominent lawyer, and a United States senator, who also served as United States Secretary of the Treasury and United States Secretary of the Interior.
 Two of Ewing’s brothers, Thomas Ewing, Jr., and Charles Ewing, and his foster brother, William Tecumseh Sherman, eventually became general officers in the Union army during the American Civil War.

 Ewing received his primary education in Lancaster and then entered the United States Military Academy in 1844.
 He withdrew from the academy during his final year after failing an engineering exam.

 After leaving West Point, Ewing traveled on an expedition to California to rescue migrants trapped by heavy snows in the Sierra.
 While there, he unsuccessfully prospected for gold during the 1849 Gold Rush.

-On August 3, 1858, Ewing married Henrietta Young, daughter of George W. Young, a large plantation owner in the District of Columbia.
+On August 3, 1858, Ewing married Henrietta Young, daughter of George W. Young, a prominent plantation owner in the District of Columbia.
 The couple took up residence in Ohio, where Ewing managed his father’s salt works.
 Their marriage produced seven children (Edith, Eleanor, George Washington, Hugh, Henrietta, Thomas, and Marie).

 Battle of Rich Mountain

-In June 1861, Ewing joined Major General George B. McClellan’s command in western Virginia, where he took part in the Union victory at Battle of Rich Mountain (July 11, 1861).
+In June 1861, Ewing joined Major General George B. McClellan‘s command in western Virginia, where he took part in the Union victory at the Battle of Rich Mountain (July 11, 1861).